 Can Lyme disease and chronic infections cause cancer?

-How acute chronic infections can cause cancer
+Can acute chronic infections cause cancer?

 Low-grade mucosa-associated lymphoid tissue (MALT) lymphomas, as well as lymphomas of the stomach, intestine, bladder, larynx, lung, salivary glands, spleen, and thyroid, have all been shown to regress with antibiotic therapy.
 The first therapeutic strategy for low-grade stomach MALT lymphoma is HP eradication therapy.

-Cancer and Viral infections
+Cancer and viral infections

 Cancer and bacterial infections

-Numerous factors, including the host immune response, stimulation of cell growth, inhibition of apoptosis, and generation of bacterial toxins, may affect how bacterial infections affect carcinogenesis.
+Numerous factors, such as the host immune response, stimulation of cell growth, inhibition of apoptosis, and generation of bacterial toxins, may affect how bacterial infections affect carcinogenesis.
 Reactive oxygen and nitrogen intermediates are released during some bacterial infections that increase inflammation or hyperplasia, and these intermediates can directly result in DNA damage.

 High salivary levels of Capnocytophaga gingivalis, Prevotella melaninogenica, and Streptococcus mitis have been found in cases of oral squamous cell carcinoma, showing diagnostic sensitivity and specificity of 80%-90%.
 This suggests that the presence of bacteria may be used as a diagnostic marker for cancer.
 The reduction of lesions following antibiotic therapy, as seen after HP eradication in patients with gastric cancer, may provide additional insight into the relationship between bacteria and cancer.